piegope/doc/docs/en/rdm/windows/commands/view/panels/pam-dashboard.md

 If there are multiple accounts in the folder, you can use the filter bar to display only the accounts containing what you typed.
 You can push your search even further by filtering the accounts by credential type.
 ![Filter Bar](https://webdevolutions.azureedge.net/docs/en/rdm/windows/RDMWin2056.png)

-## PAM Check Out request with custom time
+## Check Out request with custom time

 It is possible to make a ***Check Out*** request for a certain time slot while in a PAM vault.
 This feature is very useful for planned maintenance outside of normal work hours, when approvers aren't available.